Scientific Name: Ulmus americana ‘Valley Forge’

 Origin: Eastern US

 Why is it called Valley Forge Elm?
-Valley Forge, which is located near Philadelphia, is where General George Washington’s army camped during The Revolutionary War in the winter of 1777.
+Valley Forge, which is located near Philadelphia, is where General George Washington’s 12,000-man Continental Army camped during The Revolutionary War in the winter of 1777.
 More than 1,700 soldiers died from starvation and disease.
 The Valley Forge Elm was cultivated by the Agricultural Research Service in Maryland because of its resistance to Dutch Elm disease.
 These trees are survivors just like George Washington and his soldiers who survived the winter of 1777 in Valley Forge.
 That’s why it’s called the Valley Forge Elm!
 (Personal communication from the Agricultural Research Service of the USDA to Noah Werning)

 Common Names: Valley Forge Elm or American Elm